 Enforcement inspection is a proper execution of the process of ensuring compliance with laws, regulations and guidelines.
 The Authority attempt to effectuate successful implementation of policies by enforcing laws and regulations.

 Follow-up inspections (reassessment or re-inspection) are made to monitor the result of corrective measures.
-They are normally carried out from two (2) weeks to three (3) months after the initial inspection, depending on the nature of the defects and the work to be undertaken.
+They are normally carried out after the initial inspection, depending on the nature of the defects and the work to be undertaken.
 They are limited to specific licensing requirements that have not been observed or that have been inadequately implemented.

 Special licensing inspections may be necessary to undertake spot checks following complaints, recalls related to suspected quality defects in products or reports of adverse drug reactions.
 Such inspections may be focused on one product, a group of related products, or specific operations such as mixing, sterilization, or labelling.